PushPress/fastify-app-template/README.md

 Kysely offers a type safe way to automate database migrations with [kysely-ctl](https://github.com/kysely-org/kysely-ctl).
 Use the `pnpm migrate <command>` to manage migrations, run `pnpm migrate --help` for more information.

 NOTE: This creates an "onReady" hook that will run the migrations when the server starts to automatically apply migrations.
 To disable this feature set MIGRATE_ON_START to false in the .env file

+## Background Jobs

+Background jobs are handled by [bullmq](https://github.com/taskforcesh/bullmq) and a lightweight wrapper called bullify, that provides a simpler way to build type safe queues, workers and the jobs they process.

+### Queues

+Define a queue and its associated worker and job types in the `queues` folder using the `bullify` function.
+Then decorate the fastify instance with the queues and workers.
+When adding a job to a queue the job data and any result type will be type checked, all underlying bullmq APIS and options are exposed with sensible defaults applied.

+Some Best Practices:

+- Configure a jobId when adding a job to the queue so jobs can remain idempotent
+- Be mindful of the retry and job retention strategies, a job needs to be retained long enough for it to be retried and long enough to prevent duplicate jobs from being processed
+- Configure concurrency limits on workers, since each worker defaults to processing running 1 job at a time

+### Workers

+Run workers in the `worker` folder using the `.run` method on the worker.
+This way workers can be conditionally registered when running in a worker service, or when running in a monolith service.

 ## Learn More